What can I learn from this page?

 Some questions may have driver strengths which are so close to zero that we list them as Not Applicable (N/A), this just means that their relationship to Engagement is very random or varied.
 They are usually not the best questions to focus on in terms of improving your Engagement score since the data suggests they will have no consistent impact.

 The Engagement questions have N/A listed because they are excluded from the driver analysis.
 They are excluded because they are being used as part of the outcome index in the statistical analysis.
 It wouldn't really help to know that Engagement questions are driving or impacting the Engagement index because these questions are actually part of that index.
-It would like be telling you that happiness causes happiness and that you should act on happiness to improve happiness.
+It would be like telling you that happiness causes happiness and that you should act on happiness to improve happiness.

-You need at least 25 survey responses for any impact to be calculated.
+NOTE: You need at least 25 survey responses for any impact to be calculated.

 How do we use the driver analysis?